cookiengineer/cookie.engineer/weblog/articles/your-definition-of-privacy-is-wrong.md

 except the ones that are known Criminals (aka Ad-Blocked).
 In my opinion this is not a good solution for the underlying problem.
-In real-life I cannot afford to give everybody on the street my passport, and wait for him to be prosecuted until I know that he has a stamp on his hand that says "Don't trust this guy (again)".
+In real-life I cannot afford to give everybody on the street my passport, and wait for him to be prosecuted until I know that he has a sign on his head that says "Don't trust this guy (again)".

-So, in order to fix this, we have to understand how current technologies work, what they do behind the scenes, and whether or not they actually increase privacy or not.
+So, in order to fix this, we have to understand how current technologies work, what they do behind the scenes, and whether or not they actually increase Privacy or not.

 ### Ad-Blocker Extensions